Gannett will furlough workers at more than 100 newspapers over next three months - The Boston Globe

 Newspaper giant Gannett will begin furloughing employees over the next three months to cut costs during the economic slowdown caused by the novel coronavirus, according to a memo distributed to employees Monday.

-Certain employees paid more than $38,000 a year by one of the company's more than 100 newspapers, including USA Today, will be required to take one week of unpaid leave in April, May and June, according to a memo obtained by The Washington Post from USA Today Network President Maribel Wadsworth.
+Certain employees paid more than $38,000 a year by one of the company’s more than 100 newspapers, including USA Today, will be required to take one week of unpaid leave in April, May and June, according to a memo from USA Today Network President Maribel Wadsworth.

-More than 90 local papers in Massachusetts are owned by Gannett, including the Patriot Ledger, the Old Colony Memorial, and the Cape Cod Times.
+In a separate memo, Gannett chief executive Paul Bascobert told staff on Monday that while subscriptions and audience engagement was up, the company expects revenue to ‘‘decline considerably’’ in the second quarter and that the involuntary leave was the way to address the difficulties ‘‘head on.’’

 Advertisement